 - Children with a severe infection, or with an infection with unusual features, may need tests.

 - Children who have two or more infections of any severity may need tests.

 The results of the tests are normal in most cases.
 However, in some cases, an abnormality such as vesicoureteric reflux may be detected (described above).
 Depending on whether an abnormality is detected, and how severe it is, a kidney specialist may advise a regular daily low dose of an antibiotic medicine.
-This treatment is advised in some cases to prevent further urine infections, with the ultimate aim of preventing damage to the kidneys.
+This treatment is advised in some cases to prevent further urine infections, with the aim of preventing damage to the kidneys.

 General tips following a urine infection in a child

 To help to prevent a further infection in the future:

 - Try not to let your child become constipated.
 A good diet will help here.
 Ask your doctor for advice on this if you are not sure what foods are best to prevent constipation.